sebj/SwiftGen-SwiftUI-xcassets/README.md

 let primaryColor = Asset.Theme.primary.color
 let backgroundColor = Asset.Theme.background.color

-// Or as an alternative, you use the convenience constructor like this: let samePrimaryColor = Color(asset: Asset.Theme.primary) let sameBackgroundColor = Color(asset: Asset.Theme.background)
+// Or as an alternative, you can use the convenience constructor like this: let samePrimaryColor = Color(asset: Asset.Theme.primary) let sameBackgroundColor = Color(asset: Asset.Theme.background)
 ```